coderefinery/data-visualization-python/content/jupyter.md

 Run all cells before sharing/saving to verify that the results you see on your computer were not due to cells being run out of order.

+We will demonstrate why this is important after we have discussed a bit of Python (next episode).